Volkswagen Golf Mk6

-The Volkswagen Golf Mk6 (code named Typ 5K) is a compact car, the sixth generation of the Volkswagen Golf and the successor to the Volkswagen Golf Mk5.
-It was unveiled at the Paris Motor Show in October 2008 for the 2009 model year.
-Volkswagen released pictures and information on August 6, 2008, prior to the official unveiling.
-The vehicle was released to the European market in the winter of 2008.
+The Volkswagen Golf Mk6 (code named Typ 5K) is a compact car and the sixth generation of the Volkswagen Golf.
+The Volkswagen Golf Mk6 is the successor to the Volkswagen Golf Mk5 and It was unveiled at the Paris Motor Show in October 2008 for the 2009 model year.

+The new model was largely based on its predecessor, the Golf Mk5, and was effectively a re-engineered facelift of the previous model.
+In January 2013, it was superseded by the Volkswagen Golf Mk7, which was built on the newly assembled MQB platform.

+Overview

+Volkswagen released pictures and information on 6 August 2008, prior to the official unveiling.
+The vehicle was released to the European market in the late 2008.
 Volkswagen claimed investments were made in production efficiency, with a claimed productivity improvement at launch of nearly 20% in comparison with the previous model, with further gains planned for the first twelve months of production.

-Although billed as the Mk6, the new model was largely based on its predecessor, the Golf Mk5, and was effectively a re-engineered facelift of the previous model.
-In January 2013, it was superseded by the Volkswagen Golf Mk7, which was built on the newly assembled MQB platform.

-Design
+This model year was also a part of the Dieselgate scandal.

 Like its predecessor, the Mk6 Golf is based on the Volkswagen Group A5 (PQ35) platform.
 It is effectively a reskin of the Mk5 rather than an all-new design; it was developed with engineering improvements to shorten the previous model's assembly time to save costs.
 Additionally, it answered criticisms of that model's cheapened interior quality compared to that of the Mk4 and Mk3 Golf.